crewguru/prototype/README.md

 Please report any bugs in the [GitHub Issue Tracker](https://github.com/crewguru/prototype/issues)

 # Building
-This prototype was build using a practice called [atomic design](http://bradfrost.com/blog/post/atomic-web-design/) - Building a series of related, modular components that can be assembled into pages.
+This prototype was built using a practice called [atomic design](http://bradfrost.com/blog/post/atomic-web-design/) - Building a series of related, modular components that can be assembled into pages.

 ## Sass
 To support the atomic design process, the styling for the app is broken up into: